maelvls/homebrew-amc/README.md

   `brew cask install mactex`.
 - **How come there has never been an official formula for Homebrew?** This is mainly because of the complexity of auto-multiple-choice.
-It has an insane number of dependencies like Gtk+3, Opencv, Cairo, Pango, Imagemagick... but more importantly it has around 70 perl dependencies.
+It has an insane number of Perl dependencies (~70 packages).
+Perl dependencies are not handled by Homebrew (Macports does handle them), so I have to 'vendor' them (= install them only for auto-multiple-choice, not system-wide).
-  Perl dependencies are not handled by Homebrew (Macports does handle them), so I have to 'vendored' them (= install them only for auto-multiple-choice, not system-wide).
-The last huge problem was the fact that Mactex is required for `make` but Mactex cannot be handled by Homebrew (it cannot be installed automatically from the formula).
-My workaround is to download the part that relies on Mactex (i.e., the doc and the .sty file).
+  The bad side is that it makes it a _long_ formula (678 loc) that you can compare to the [`ansible.rb`][ansible.rb] formula (557 lines, but for vendoring python packages).
 - **When building from source, why are there so many Perl download/make/make install?**
   This is because Homebrew is not able to handle Perl dependencies, so I have to vendor each of the dependencies (around 70 of them), which means there are MANY downloads during the build phase if it is built from source.
-- **When running, there is a dylib error** This is probably because it installed from a bottle and that the bottle was outdated.
+- **When running, there is a dylib/dydl error** This is probably because it installed from a bottle and that the bottle was outdated.
 I run a daily cron script in order to check that the dylib links links are not broken.
   Two solutions: **1)** try reinstalling with `brew reinstall